lizmat/raku-all-modules/jonathanstowe/URI-Template/README.md

     panda install URI::Template

-Other install mechanisms may be become available in the future.
+I haven't tested this with "zef" but I see no reason why it shouldn't work.

 ## Support

-However suggestions/patches are welcomed via github at
+Suggestions/patches are welcomed via github at

    https://github.com/jonathanstowe/URI-Template